 If the Association determines that you have demonstrated appropriate foundational knowledge and competence related to the academic performance indicators of the national standards, you will move on to the Performance-Based Assessment (PBA), which is a written and oral assessment designed to assess the competence of internationally educated applicants compared to the practicum-related performance indicators in the national competencies.
-The PBA is written once a year (Toronto, Ontario and/or a province in the Maritimes).
+The PBA is written once a year in Toronto, Ontario.

 Your results on the PBA determine your next steps:

-- If you pass the PBA, you will be eligible to write the Canadian Dietetic Registration Examination (CDRE).
+- If you pass the PBA, you can apply for Temporary Membership with NBAD within three years of passing the PBA.
 You will be required to submit additional information so that the Association can determine whether you meet the remaining requirements for registration with the Association.
 If you meet the other registration requirements, you will obtain a Temporary Membership which will permit you to practice dietetics in New Brunswick while you wait for the results of the CDRE.

 - If you fail the PBA, you may re-take the PBA a maximum of three times, as long as you continue to meet the eligibility requirements.
 You may choose to complete additional studies (formal or informal) to increase your knowledge and competence before attempting the PBA again.